-A. The district may offer mediation, at its own expense, to resolve a complaint at any time during the complaint procedure.
-Mediation must be voluntary and requires the mutual agreement of the district and the complainant.
-It may be terminated by either party at any time during the mediation process.
+Mediation is voluntary and requires the mutual agreement of the district and the complainant, and may be terminated by either party at any time.
 It cannot be used to deny or delay a complainant's right to utilize the complaint procedure.